KeshavaYada/-YouTube-API-Analysis-Spotlight-on-Ed-Sheeran-/README.md

 - Trends of Likes and View of different videos through of the years.

 ## 📌 Conclusions
-This analysis provides insights into Taylor Swift's YouTube channel performance, helping to understand viewer engagement and video popularity trends.
+This analysis provides insights into Ed Sheeran's YouTube channel performance, helping to understand viewer engagement and video popularity trends.